History of Kosovo: Balkan Wars

 The demands of the Young Turks in early 20th century sparked support from the Albanians, who were hoping for a betterment of their national status, primarily recognition of their language for use in offices and education.
 In 1908, 20,000 armed Albanian peasants gathered in Ferizaj to prevent any foreign intervention, while their leaders, Bajram Curri and Isa Boletini, sent a telegram to the sultan demanding the promulgation of a constitution and the opening of the parliament.

 The Albanians did not receive any of the promised benefits from the Young Turkish victory.
 Considering this, an unsuccessful uprising was organised by Albanian highlanders in Kosovo in February 1909.
 The adversity escalated after the takeover of the Turkish government by an oligarchic group later that year.
 In April 1910, armies led by Idriz Seferi and Isa Boletini rebelled against the Turkish troops, but were finally forced to withdraw after having caused many casualties amongst the enemy.

 A further Albanian rebellion in 1912 was the pretext for Greece, Serbia, Montenegro, and Bulgaria beginning the First Balkan War against the Ottoman Empire.
 Most of Kosovo was incorporated into the Kingdom of Serbia, while the region of Metohija (Dukagjini Valley) was taken by the Kingdom of Montenegro.
 Kosovo was split into four counties: three being a part of the entity of Serbia (Zvečan, Kosovo and southern Metohija); one of Montenegro (Northern Metohija).

 The Albanian revolt of 1912 weakened the Ottoman Empire and resulted in an Albanian victory.
 This further persuaded other Balkan states that it was time for an anti-Ottoman war.
 The Ottomans had been so fatally weakened by the Albanian revolt of 1912 that the war was quickly won.

 Serbia took advantage of the Albanian rebellion after seeing a weakened Ottoman Empire and annexed Kosovo.
 The Albanians organised a resistance under the leadership of Isa Boletini.
 Serbia eventually managed to fight through and suppress the rebels.
 During the conflicts a number of massacres took place by the Serbian army and paramilitaries.
 Almost half of Albanian inhabited lands, including Kosovo, were left outside of what then formed as Albania and which were annexed by Montenegro and Serbia.

 During this period, the majority of the population of Kosovo was Albanian and did not welcome Serb rule.

 According to historian Noel Malcolm, the region was conquered, but not legally annexed, by Serbia in 1912 and remained occupied territory until 1918 when it became part of a Yugoslav kingdom.

-Many Albanians still kept resisting Serbian army and fought for the unification of Kosovo with Albania.
+Many Albanians still kept resisting the Serbian army and fought for the unification of Kosovo with Albania.
 Both Isa Boletini and Idriz Seferi continued fighting.
 Other well known rebels at the time were Azem Galica, also known as Azem Bejta, and his wife Shote Galica.